Streamlinelv/cartbounty/readme.txt

 **Exit Intent hooks**

-Exit Intent template contains different actions and filters that allow you to create new, edit, replace or remove existing content including the main image in Exit Intent window.
+Exit Intent template contains different actions and filters that allow you to create new, edit, replace, or remove existing content including the main image in Exit Intent window.

 Actions: